Landscape, Land Art and the American West:

 Support focused, object-based research in the areas of landscape, Land Art and the American West that will increase the scholarly value of the UMFA’s and Marriott’s collections for artists and researchers across disciplines.

-Advance and disseminate innovative scholarship centered on the UMFA’s and Marriott’s collections by engaging with faculty, students, and the broader Utah community through public programming, exhibitions, curriculum planning and the initiation of an annual Fellowship in Collections Engagement Award.
+Advance and disseminate innovative scholarship centered on the UMFA’s and Marriott’s collections by engaging with faculty, students, and the broader Utah community through public programming, exhibitions, curriculum planning, and the initiation of an annual Collections Engagement Grant (formerly the Fellowship in Collections Engagement Award.)
+Learn about the Collections Engagement Grant projects from 2019/2020 and 2021.